 While the Saluda Grade rail line is famously steep, the dramatic grade is only in a small section of the line where it crosses from the Piedmont to the mountains.
 Much of the route is level or moderate in its grade.

-The Saluda Grade Trail would be created through a federal “railbanking” program that converts an inactive rail corridor to a trail until the route is needed again for rail transportation.
+The Saluda Grade Trail will be created through a federal “railbanking” program that converts an inactive rail corridor to a trail until the route is needed again for rail transportation.
 Although it is possible that the route could be used as a rail line again, it has been inactive for over 20 years and the rails are inoperable.
-Norfolk Southern Railroad has entered an agreement on terms of a future sale and has no plans to use this line for trains in the foreseeable future.
+Norfolk Southern Railroad sold the corridor for a rail trail in June 2025 and there are no plans to use this line for trains in the foreseeable future.

 Many unused rail lines across the United States have found new life as popular rail trails, bringing vitality to rural communities.
 In the Southeast, some beloved rail trails include the 22-mile Prisma Health Swamp Rabbit Trail and the 34-mile Virginia Creeper Trail.
-In addition, plans are moving forward for the much-anticipated 19-mile Ecusta Trail that will link Hendersonville to Brevard.
+In addition, the much-anticipated 19-mile Ecusta Trail will link Hendersonville to Brevard.

 There is potential for future connector trails that would link the Saluda Grade to other major regional trail systems, forming a regional network that includes the Ecusta Trail, Hellbender Trail system, Palmetto Trail, Swamp Rabbit Trail, and The Daniel Morgan Trail System in Spartanburg.